matijamaricdev/ConsoleApp-GuessANumber/README.md

 Console Application in .NET Framework - Guess a number between 1 and 10.

 ## Technologies used
+1. .NET Framework
-.NET Framework and C# programming language
+2. C# programming language